-In the early morning of Monday 14th August, the Sierra Leone capital Freetown was hit by horrific landslides and torrential rain.
-Over 300 people have lost their lives.
-Thousands have been left homeless and with nothing.
-The capacity of the already stretched Sierra Leonean Government to help is very limited.
-This is a time where urgent charity is needed.
+In the early morning of Monday the 14th August, 2017, the Sierra Leonean capital Freetown was hit by horrific landslides and torrential rain.
+At least 1,141 people lost their lives and 3000 were left homeless.
+The capacity of the already stretched Sierra Leonean Government to help was limited.

-The landslides and torrential rain that hit the capital Freetown on Monday 14th has left hundreds dead and thousands homeless.
-The communities who live on the hill slopes on the edge of Freetown, are amongst the capital's poorest inhabitants.
-Those who have survived this tragedy are left with simply nothing, without access to clean water or food.
+The landslides and torrential rain killed over a thousand people and left thousands homeless.
+The communities who live on the hill slopes on the edge of Freetown were already amongst the capital's poorest inhabitants.
+Those who survived this tragedy were left with nothing - without access to clean water or food.

 Street Child's teams immediately arrived on the ground and began distributing emergency relief.
 In the short term, we focused on food, shelter and water.

 Longer term, we focused on ensuring that affected children were able to restart school and helped affected families rebuild their livelihoods.